rustyrussell/million-channels-project/README.md

 # million-channels-project
-The goal of this project is to create a large test network (>1M channels) with an accurate topology extrapolated from the current topology.
+Use this project to create a large test lightning network (~1M channels) with an accurate topology extrapolated from the current topology.

 This network can be used to test routing algorithms and optimize lightning implementations.

 ### Instructions on how to run without regenerating the network:

-1. Download 1M gossip and regtest chain: https://drive.google.com/drive/folders/10uda9L7EtwctCAoU9EzH3PnKMs7tx7Fd?usp=sharing
+1. [Download](https://drive.google.com/drive/folders/1yKqV2Gg4H4zwun9ycP_LgCFGIY92-fVr?usp=sharing) 1M gossip and regtest chain

 2. A sample of the gossip produced can be found in data/1M/1M.gossip.
    This file is split into smaller files.
 To combine files run: